What The Heck Am I Dreaming About?

 The third dream is about this one particular floor in some office building.
 What office building?
 I have absolutely no idea.
 However, over the course of a few days, I keep ending up on this floor at some point, only working in the very first dream, and people keep telling me that so-and-so can’t know I’ve been there, yet everyone is willing to go out of their way to help me along.

 Last night’s dream actually had Tom Cruise working for this same company, and he and I were interacting with each other as though we’d known each other forever.
 Only he wasn’t a movie star, but just some guy who happened to work on this floor.
 What work they do is beyond me, but every once in awhile someone starts talking some very complicated computer stuff, and I keep thinking I must know it because why would I be remembering it in the dream?
 Of course, I can’t remember the specifics when I wake up, usually because I’m going right back to sleep.

-And now comes dream number four, and this is odd.
+Finally there’s dream number four, the odd one.
 Four nights in a row, my dad has appeared in my dreams, and in each dream he’s been in a hospital or medical facility of some kind, each time worse off than the time before.
-Thing is, my dad passed away in 2002, and we’re nowhere near the anniversary, and after the first dream he hasn’t been able to communicate with me, so I have absolutely no idea as to what’s going on.
-I keep trying to think if something happened in the last week that’s connected to my dad in some fashion, but I’m coming up with nothing.
+Thing is, Dad passed away in 2002, and we’re nowhere near the anniversary (June, Father’s Day that year).
+After the first dream he hasn’t been able to communicate with me, so I have absolutely no idea as to what’s going on.
+I keep trying to think if something happened in the last week that’s connected to my dad, but I’m coming up with nothing.

 So there you go.
 Four non-related recurring dreams, and a bad beat in basketball.
 This has to be one of the strangest blog entries in history, but I guess that’s what makes me an original.
 How many of you have recurring dreams that don’t seem to make any sense?
 I guess I should be happy that they’re not the zombie dreams I’ve had for decades. 🙂